ahmetg0cgen/Calculation-of-the-Number-of-Transactions-for-Collatz-Conjecture/README.md

 - The relationship with formulas can be coded in more detail and the formula structure can be analyzed in more detail.
 - Regression compatible codes can be developed for potential patterns in the created graphs.

+## 📄 References

+This project is based on the research presented in the paper:

+**"Calculation of the Number of Transactions for Collatz Conjecture"**

+Author(s): Ahmet Furkan Gocgen and Emin Mert Buyukyayla

+Published in: Preprints, 2024

+DOI: 10.20944/preprints202407.1312.v1

+The methods and theories in this paper have been implemented in this project.

 #### 📢 Contribute!
 If you would like to contribute to the project, you can open a pull request or share your suggestions.